How to book Greek ferry tickets – Travel tips & info

 A Greek ferry approaching the port of Anafi

-How do I book Greek island hopping?
+How do I book a Greek island hopping trip?

 Is there a ferry pass for island hopping?